zarkones/XENA/README.md

 Give me a bit more time, I'm implementing build support via Xena-Pyramid.
 A user should not be bothered to do this manually.
-I needs to be available through the web UI.
+It needs to be available through the web UI.
 (Xena-Face)

 ...we can learn some things from the cloud. :)